 The key is to anticipate these problems and build solutions directly into your meeting structure.
 This means being intentional about how you manage participation, schedule your reviews, and decide who needs to be in the room.
 It also involves having a strategy for tackling dense topics without overwhelming everyone and ensuring that every discussion concludes with a clear, documented outcome.
 By proactively addressing these potential pitfalls, you can transform your management reviews from a dreaded obligation into a genuinely productive and valuable part of your quality management system.

-Keep Everyone Engaged
+How to Keep Attendees Engaged

 A silent room is an unproductive room.
 If only one or two people are speaking, you’re missing out on valuable insights from the rest of your team.
 To prevent this, you need to actively encourage participation.
 Don’t be afraid to call on people directly (in a supportive way) to ask for their thoughts on a specific topic.
 You can also use a round-robin approach, going around the table to give each person a dedicated moment to share.
 When everyone contributes, you not only get a more complete picture of the situation but also foster a sense of shared ownership over the solutions and action items that come out of the meeting.